By Lawrence Haywood, Dec 18, 2024

 As fuel for the workers, this is usually the answer to their question of what to eat in Saigon.
 Thus, it can be found in many places, usually in roadside stalls with all extra options sitting behind a glass cabinet, and next to the steaming vat of rice.
 Com Ta Ba Ghien (84 Dang Van Ngu) is open from 6 am to 10 pm, which is one of the reasons, along with its fantastic taste, that locals and tourists keep coming back for more.

-This beautifully organised dish might be the most attractive thing to eat in Saigon, but its roots are far-reaching and its ingredients are highly variable.
+If you wonder "What to Eat in Ho Chi Minh City?", Hu Tieu is a must.
+This beautifully organized dish might be the most attractive thing to eat in Saigon, but its roots are far-reaching and its ingredients are highly variable.
 The dish is unashamedly ‘borrowed’ from Cambodia, so much so that they even put it in the name (Nam Vang is the Vietnamese name for Phnom Penh), stemming from the thousands of ethnic Khmer people who live in the south of Vietnam.
-Hu Tieu comes in many different varieties around Vietnam, but the classic nam vang dish contains lots of pork, shrimp, quail eggs and crab sticks atop a bed of Hu Tieu, which are thick tapioca noodles.
+Hu Tieu comes in many different varieties around Vietnam, but the classic nam vang dish contains lots of pork, shrimp, quail eggs, and crab sticks atop a bed of Hu Tieu, which are thick tapioca noodles.

 It’s hard to refute the popularity of Quan Hu Tieu Nam Vang Nhan Quan (27Q Au Co Street), which offers many different variations on the classic, all immaculately presented.

-Saigon finds itself in a very advantageous position next to the Mekong Delta, provider of huge amounts of seafood and home to the biggest rice and fruit producing regions in the country.
-Seafood often comes in the form of Canh Chua Ca, another Instagram-favourite food with colours spilling out of the bowl.
-There are bright red tomatoes, green okra, yellow pineapples and white beansprouts sitting in a yellow-brown broth, topped by a large fillet of some kind of fish, usually snakehead or catfish.
+Saigon finds itself in a very advantageous position next to the Mekong Delta, a provider of huge amounts of seafood and home to the biggest rice and fruit-producing regions in the country.
+Seafood often comes in the form of Canh Chua Ca, another Instagram-favourite food with colors spilling out of the bowl.
+There are bright red tomatoes, green okra, yellow pineapples, and white beansprouts sitting in a yellow-brown broth, topped by a large fillet of some kind of fish, usually snakehead or catfish.

 Saigon is awash with snail eateries, but for the most convivial atmosphere, head straight to ‘snail street’ – Vinh Khanh in District 4.
 You will be spoiled for choice here and will quickly get swept up in the amazing atmosphere that is to be found in abundance.

-This rolled banana, black bean and sticky rice dessert have a similar appearance to sushi, but the taste of the two foods couldn’t be further apart.
-Just three ingredients and some banana leaves are needed to create Banh Tet Chuoi, making it a favourite of food tours in Saigon; essentially, it is a banana wrapped in rice and black beans, which is in turn wrapped in a banana leaf.
-These sweet, glutinous treats are a staple food of Tet, the Vietnamese new year, where many families in the south of Vietnam share them after a filling meal.
+This rolled banana, black bean, and sticky rice dessert has a similar appearance to sushi, but the taste of the two foods couldn’t be further apart.
+Just three ingredients and some banana leaves are needed to create Banh Tet Chuoi, making it a favorite of food tours in Saigon; essentially, it is a banana wrapped in rice and black beans, which is in turn wrapped in a banana leaf.
+These sweet, glutinous treats are a staple food of Tet, the Vietnamese New Year, where many families in the south of Vietnam share them after a filling meal.

 Because Banh Tet Chuoi is so easy to make, most people just buy the ingredients and make them themselves.
 You will find some in some shops, as Saigon is a big city, but information about them is lacking online.
 Get yourself invited to a local Tet celebration and you’ll be swimming in Banh Tet Chuoi!